timwinkler99/AirbnbBoston/README.md

 Details about the dataset can be found in this [sheet](https://docs.google.com/spreadsheets/d/1iWCNJcSutYqpULSQHlNyGInUvHg2BoUGoNRIGa6Szc4/edit#gid=982310896)

+### Question 1:

 To address question #1 we could obtain average prices for each liststing and average these again over the neigbourhood, which has already been polished up in column `neighbourhood_group_cleansed`.

 Popular listings are already booked well ahead and therefore no price is available in the `calendar.csv` file.
 In fact for 50.87% of all days, the actual price is not available.
 Even tough for some listsings the price is the same troughout the year (34.65%), for the majority of listsings the price varies.
 To account for that I will fill the missing values with using a linear interpolation.For those dates and listsings which do not have a price available at the beginning of the period I apply a backward fill.

 ![](mean_price_neighbor.jpeg)

+There is quite a significant difference in price between Mattapan and Leather District.
+Average annual prices per neighbourhood increase steadily, however there is a significantly large difference between Mission Hill and Charlestown.

+### Question 2:

 For question #2 I will calculate daily means across all listings which have at least one price.

 ![](mean_price_per_night.jpeg)

+Prices from April-November are particularly high.
+The peak in April is most likely related to the [Boston Marathon](https://www.baa.org/races/boston-marathon).

 ## Data Modeling